Treat your family to a healthier Mississippi pot roast. Equally as flavorful, equally as easy.

 You could opt to remove the roast from the juices and slice it.
 Or, you could use two forks and shred the meat.

-Try this healthier Mississippi pot roast and let me know what you think!
-And if you love a good crockpot recipe like I do, be sure to grab your FREE copy of Slow Cook Once, Eat Twice!
+And if you love a good crockpot recipe as I do, be sure to grab your FREE copy of Slow Cook Once, Eat Twice!